bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 * A committee can move into a room another committee was using previously
 * A committee can only ever be in one room
 * Head chairs are territorial and get anxious when you invade their space
-* We don’t want head chairs to start biting people (most people)
+* We don’t want head chairs to start biting people

 The choice here will affect how you build out the code.